mr4jay/MirafraDemo/src/types/README.md

         *   `name: string`: The name or identifier of the sensor or metric (e.g., "temperature_zone_a", "energy_consumption").
         *   `data: SensorDataPoint[]`: An array of `SensorDataPoint` objects representing the actual timeseries values.
         *   `color?: string`: Optional property to specify a color for this series when displayed in charts (e.g., Plotly.js).
-    *   **Usage**: Used for passing sensor data to charting components and for data manipulation in preprocessing scripts.
+    *   **Usage**: Used for passing sensor data to charting components (like Plotly.js in the Data Explorer) and for data manipulation in Python preprocessing scripts (where this structure might be mirrored or converted from/to pandas DataFrames).

 *   **`KpiCardProps`**:
     *   **Purpose**: Defines the properties for the `KpiCard` component (`src/components/kpi-card.tsx`).